Friday, Jul 23 at 8:00 pm

 Come out to join Angelo Madsen Minax for a special UnionDocs backyard screening of his latest feature, North By Current.
 We’re zealously hosting this evening after seeing the film grow from early stages in our Summer Documentary Lab in 2018.
 Called “..a breathless evocation for an entire class of Americans lost in the periphery… a titanic work.” by Criterion and “one of the best films you will see in 2021” by Unseen Films, North By Current is an essay film that puts Madsen’s subjective voice in conversation with the voice of a ghostly, unseen child narrator.

 The film integrates multiple visual approaches to storytelling as it traverses time, space, experiences, and relationships.
 Using the family’s VHS and super 8 home movies, cinema vérité, staged actions, and landscape portraits of snowy forests, frozen lakes, endless highways, and drifting water, the film weaves an altogether lyrical and unpredictable reflection.
 Imagery of the family business, a struggling sawmill, acts as a thematic symbol of collective memory and growth interrupted.

 Tickets are sold for singles or pairs in the backyard.
 Masks are optional with proof of vaccination.
-Madsen will be in attendance for a conversation following the screening of the film.
+Madsen will be in attendance with renowned filmmaker and artist Thomas Allen Harris for a conversation following the screening of the film.
 See you there!